 Like mothers in New York City and across the country last night, I was shocked to hear the horrific story about a nanny who is accused of killing two of the children she cared for.

-The poor mother returned home with one child to find her other two children stabbed to death and the nanny in critical condition from a self-inflicted wound.
+The poor mother returned home with one child to find her other two children stabbed to death and the city sitter in critical condition from a self-inflicted wound.
 The story is sickening, tragic and unfathomable to me as a mother.

 My heart goes out to the poor parents and surviving child.
 How can something so horrific have happened to this family?
 I’m sure they were like any family we pass on the street every day — three children with loving parents.